kenp-io/kenpio-docs/docs/airpods-max/usb-c-kit/v1dot1_assembly.md

   <figcaption><b>Figure 11.</b> Metal Lip Detail</figcaption>
 </figure>

-You can now secure the main chassis in a vise and carefully hammer down the metal lip.
+You can now secure the main chassis in a vise and carefully hammer down the metal lip (Figure [12](#metal-lip-hammer)).
 Watch out to not damage the power board that is still hanging (from Figure [9](#power-board-removal)).
 Make sure to only hit the gray part!
 Here we really want to avoid hitting the blue part (that will depend on the colorway of your headphones).
 The metal lip will just fall down.

 Disassembly is over, we can now install the USB-C kit!